 The script for Brainstorm was published in 2016 with an a blueprint featuring a series of exercises, resources and activities to enable schools, youth-theatre groups and young companies create and perform their very own Brainstorm.

-To date eleven new productions of Brainstorm have been made by other companies including productions in Australia and America.
+To date thirteen new productions of Brainstorm have been made by other companies including productions in Australia, America, Kenya and Malta.
 If you're remaking Brainstorm then we'd love to hear from you, do get in touch and say hi.